uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

 3. Used the `ls` command to list the files in the current directory.
 4. Found the `-` file.
 5. Used `file` to detetrmine the file type
-6.  !The problem with this is our terminal interprets the HYPHEN as flags.
+6.  *The problem with this is our terminal interprets the HYPHEN as flags.*
-7.  !Instead of specifying the name of the file, we specify the path to the file, which are Absolute path or Relative path.
+7.  *Instead of specifying the name of the file, we specify the path to the file, which are Absolute path or Relative path.*
 8. Used the `cat` command to read the contents of the `-` file by `cat ./-`.

 [![asciicast](https://asciinema.org/a/YEoDfLj1H4YgcSE3VlmVLVwOV.svg)](https://asciinema.org/a/YEoDfLj1H4YgcSE3VlmVLVwOV)